Adaptive Human Multi-robot Systems

 Social Behavior in Multi-robot Systems

-social group by looking out for one another for support and
+a social group by looking out for one another for support

-survival.
-It is a proven phenomenon in nature and in this
+and survival.
+It is a proven phenomenon in nature and in

 Traditionally, research on multi-robot systems has focused on developing application specific control algorithms while adapting individual robots in the group to operational environments and specific tasks without explicitly considering the advantages of being in a social group.
 However, given the unpredictable nature of various operational environments and autonomous mission requirements, designing individual robots that can take into account all possible scenarios is unfeasible, expensive and still lack robustness in survivability.
 In contrast, we believe introducing a social group aspect to the multi-robot system may provide a unique and robust way of dealing with such cases.